 After the wallpaper was in place, it was time to put the vintage cabinet back together again.

 For now, we put the original black knobs back on, but I’m thinking that white or glass knobs would look better.
-I’ll get around to getting some….eventually.
+(I’ll get around to replacing them….eventually.)

-Making over our vintage cabinet costs around $50 and was complete in one weekend.
+Making over our vintage cabinet cost around $50 and was completed in one weekend.
 It was a simple project, but it makes such a big difference in our living room!